danparisi/homemade-cluster/README_JAVA_TECH_PLATFORM.md

 because I wanted to keep
 the [default configuration](https://github.com/danparisi/dan-service-tech-starter/blob/main/src/main/resources/application.yml)
 inside the tech starter library and eventually override it inside the microservice repo and / or on Consul.
-That was not possible without tuning it, but I'm quite happy of the result.
+This is not possible by default with Spring Boot, that's why I needed to create an **EnvironmentPostProcessor**.
-Here is the priority list:
+Here is the priority list according to my implementation:

 1. Consul - microservice properties file with spring profile.
 For
    example: [config/dan-gateway-service-profilename/data](http://k8s.local/consul-ui/dc1/kv/config/dan-gateway-service-profilename/data/edit)